-- 1. Maintain and enhance communities urban areas as diverse, livable, safe, thriving and attractive. - 2.
-Encourage appropriate intensification and use of lands within the downtown areas and to make every effort to improve the economic health of these areas by encouraging redevelopment and a diverse, vibrant and broad the broadest mix of compatible uses while preserving natural heritage assets. - 3.
+- 1. Maintain and enhance communities as diverse, livable, safe, thriving and attractive. - 2.
+Encourage appropriate intensification and use of lands within the downtown areas and to make every effort to improve the economic health of these areas by encouraging redevelopment and a diverse, vibrant and broad mix of compatible uses while preserving natural heritage assets. - 3.
 Maintain and enhance the character and stability of existing and well-established residential neighbourhoods by ensuring that development and redevelopment is compatible with the scale and density of existing development. - 4.
-Encourage the development of neighbourhoods which are: compact; energy efficient; provide for an integrated network of pedestrian-oriented streets, pathways and cycling facilities; and provide an appropriate mix of housing types, community facilities, commercial and service uses, and open spaces. - 5.
+Encourage the development of neighbourhoods which are: compact; energy efficient provide for an integrated network of pedestrian-oriented streets, pathways and cycling facilities; and provide an appropriate mix of housing types, community facilities, commercial and service uses, and open spaces. - 5.
 Provide community facilities that are connected safe, visible and accessible to residents in each neighbourhood. - 6.
-Foster a sense of civic identity through a high standard of community design in all future development that considers: - the appropriate integration of the design of public and private spaces;

-- the design guidelines outlined in the Blue Mountains Town-Wide Community Design Guidelines; documented in Bylaw 2012-47, or any successor thereto; - Community Improvement Plan(s); - a well-defined public realm, including an interconnected open space network; - sustainable and energy efficient building and site design; - the sensitive integration of new development with existing development; and, - a pedestrian oriented development pattern. - 7.
+Foster a sense of civic identity through a high standard of community design in all future development that considers: - the appropriate integration of the design of public and private spaces; - the Town-Wide Community Design Guidelines; ;Community Improvement Plan(s); - a well-defined public realm, including an interconnected open space network; - sustainable and energy efficient building and site design; - the sensitive integration of new development with existing development; and, - a pedestrian oriented development pattern. - 7.
 Work towards increased opportunities and participation in libraries, arts and cultural activities. - 8.
-Encourage and support public art and cultural facilities and opportunities for place-making, events and experiences throughout the Town as a means to foster community and neighbourhood identity and contribute to a vibrant and creative Town. - 9.
-Reinforce the uniqueness of each neighbourhood, with a focus on distinct heritage characteristics, civic and gathering spaces, pedestrian scale orientation and accessibility that enhance a sense of place
+Encourage and support public art and cultural facilities and opportunities for place-making, events and experiences throughout the Town as a means to foster community and neighbourhood identity and contribute to a vibrant and creative Town.

+9. Reinforce the uniqueness of each neighbourhood, with a focus on distinct heritage characteristics, civic and gathering spaces, pedestrian scale orientation and accessibility that enhance a sense of place